Community Working Groups have launched!

 -

-Community working group managers are PMO participants responsible for administrative tasks and connective tissue.
+Community Working Group Mediators are PMO participants responsible for administrative tasks and connective tissue.
 They will:

 - Provide general working group facilitation, ensuring folks stay on track with the agenda, and that everyone is able to participate appropriately.